del/erserve/Readme.md

 Note that erserve outputs all strings in binary format.

+Note that R allows NA values in all forms of arrays.
+These become the atom 'null' in the data returned by erserve:parse/1.
+E.g. the R list `c(1.0, NA, 2.0)` becomes `[1.0, null, 2.0]`.

 At the moment, uploading of variables supports the simple R types `xt_str`, `xt_array_double`, `xt_array_int` and `xt_array_str`.
 On top of this, it also supports the more advanced formats `xt_vector` and `dataframe`.